zowe/docs-site/docs/extend/lifecycling-with-zwesvstc.md

 - Used for the base Zowe components that are included with the core Zowe runtime.
 - Applies to extensions to allow vendor offerings to be able to have the lifecycle of their 'microservices' within the Zowe USS shell and be included as address spaces under the `ZWESVSTC` started task.

+**Note:**

-Please note, all lifecycle scripts are executed from directory of the component root directory.
-This directory will usually be the parent of your `/bin` directory.
+All lifecycle scripts are executed from the root directory of the component.
+This directory is usually the parent directory of your `/bin` directory.

 ### Validate